Rumpelstiltskin

 All night, the imp spun the straw.
 By morning, there were no more bales of straw on the floor.
 And the dozen baskets were laden full of glistening, golden balls of thread.

-And so the girl gave him the ring as promised.
+The girl gave him the ring as promised.

-When the King left, the girl fell into a deep gloom.
+When the King left, the girl fell into a gloom.
 Even if the little man were to appear again and spin all that straw into gold, she’d only have to marry a prince who was no doubt as cruel and horrible as his father.
 Either way, she was stuck!

 When she lifted her head, there was that little man standing before her again.
 “So, what have you to give me this time?” he said.